mozilla/open-innovation-curriculum/personal-leadership/content.md

 6. Paper for each participant (if they don’t have a notebook)
 7. Pen for each participant

+#### Outreach & Communication
+This workshop can be run alone, or as part of a larger event.
+You will need the email addresses of all participants in advance, to communicate attendee pre-work.

 #### Attendee Pre-Work
+Ideally this pre-work should be completed prior to  the workshop, if are in an unavoidable situation where attendees have not had time to complete the workshop in advance, create a space prior to the introduction to do this (vrs interrupting the workshop in progress).

 * [16 Personalities](http://www.16personalities.com) test, and to bring their results, INCLUDING percentages.

+> Send participants email one week in advance, and then the night before the event to remind them of the importance of taking this test prior to attending.  <i class="fa fa-magic"></i>

 #### Facilitator Pre-Work